-For additional requirements in this area, see the ASVS requirements areas for Security Configuration (V11 and V19).
+For additional requirements in this area, see the Application Security Verification Standard V19 Configuration.

 - NIST Guide to General Server Hardening

 - CWE-2: Environmental Security Flaws

 - CWE-16: Configuration

 - CWE-388: Error Handling

 - CIS Security Configuration Guides/Benchmarks

+- Amazon S3 Bucket Discovery and Enumeration

-A7:2017 Cross-Site Scripting (XSS)
+Cross-Site Scripting (XSS)

-Threat agents/Attack

-vectors Security Weakness Impacts

-Access Lvl \ Exploitability 3 Prevalence 3 \
+Threat O Agents Attack Vectors Sector Wea urity kness Impacts App.
+Specific Exploitability: 3 Prevalence: 3 Detectability: 3 Technical: 2 Business ?
 Automated tools can detect and exploit all three forms of XSS, and there are freely available exploitation frameworks.
-XSS is the second most prevalent issue in the OWASP Top 10, and is found in around two thirds of all applications.
-Automated tools can find some XSS problems automatically, particularly in mature technologies such as PHP, J2EE / JSP, and ASP.NET.
-The impact of XSS is moderate for reflected and DOM XSS, and severe for stored XSS, with remote code execution on the victim's browser, such as stealing credentials, sessions, or delivering malware to the victim.
+XSS is the second most pr OWASP Top 10, and is fou all applications.
+Automated tools can find s automatically, particularly i such as PHP, J2EE / JSP, und in around two-thirds of come XSS problems n mature technologies The impact of XSS reflected and DOM for stored XSS, with execution on the vio such as stealing cre sessions, or deliver victim.
+XSS, and severe h remote code ctim's browser, edentials,

-There are three forms of XSS, usually targeting users' browsers:

-- Reflected XSS: Your application or API includes unvalidated and unescaped user input as part of HTML output.
+There are three forms of XSS, usually targeting users' browsers: Reflected XSS: The application or API includes unvalidated and unescaped user input as part of HTML output.
 A successful attack can allow the attacker to execute arbitrary HTML and JavaScript in the victim's browser.
-Typically the user will need to interact with some malicious link that points to an attacker-controlled page, such as malicious watering hole websites, advertisements, or similar. - Stored XSS: Your application or API stores unsanitized user input that is viewed at a later time by another user or an administrator.
-Stored XSS is often considered a high or critical risk. - DOM XSS: JavaScript frameworks, single-page applications, and APIs that dynamically include attackercontrollable data to a page are vulnerable to DOM XSS.
-Ideally, your application would not send attacker-controllable data to unsafe JavaScript APIs.
+Typically the user will need to interact with some malicious link that points to an attackercontrolled page, such as malicious watering hole websites, advertisements, or similar.

+Stored XSS: The application or API stores unsanitized user input that is viewed at a later time by another user or an administrator.
+Stored XSS is often considered a high or critical risk.

+DOM XSS: JavaScript frameworks, single-page applications, and APIs that dynamically include attacker-controllable data to a page are vulnerable to DOM XSS.
+Ideally, the application would not send attacker-controllable data to unsafe JavaScript APIs.

-Typical XSS attacks include session stealing, account takeover, MFA bypass, DOM node replacement or defacement (such as trojan login panels), attacks against the user's browser such as malicious software downloads, key logging, and other client side attacks.
+Typical XSS attacks include session stealing, account takeover, MFA bypass, DOM node replacement or defacement (such as trojan login panels), attacks against the user's browser such as malicious software downloads, key logging, and other client-side attacks.